AdobeDocs/experience-platform.en/help/dashboards/widget-library.md

 ## Standard widgets {#standard-widgets}

-From the **[!UICONTROL Standard]** tab, you can select the category related to the dashboard that you would like to update.
+From the **[!UICONTROL Standard]** tab, you can categories related to the dashboards that you are able to update.
 The available widgets for the selected dashboard are displayed as cards, each providing the title, description, and a sample visualization for the metric.

 ![](images/customization/standard-widgets.png)